Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint11/index.md

 These are the goals that we set for this sprint:

-- Authorisation for the service (development)
+- Prepare to test candidate options for update dataset user journey (research and design)
   <span class="badge bg-info">_**In progress**_</span>

-- Agree TO BE update dataset user journey - minimum viable product (research and design)
+- Complete publish a dataset up to task list with stories up to metadata (development)
   <span class="badge bg-info">_**In progress**_</span>

 Things to bear in mind / What's blocking us